casdoor/casdoor-website/docs/integration/java/jenkins oidc.md

     ![Manual configuration](/img/jenkins_manual.png)
 5. Click Advanced setting, fill in the following:
     - In User name field, specify `data.name`
-    - In Full name feild, specify `data.displayName`
+    - In Full name field, specify `data.displayName`
     - In Email field, specify `data.email`
     ![Userinfo Field Setting](/img/jenkins_field.png)
 6. In the Authorization section, check “Logged-in users can do anything”.
 Disable “Allow anonymous read access”.
 You can configure more complex authorization later, for now check if OpenID actually works.